 The enemy retaliated with 14 loudspeaker broadcasts including songs and themes like Dont fight on New Years Day, and Home, Wife and children.

 This tactical leaflet was printed by the 1st L&L Company on 17 January 1953 and targeted the North Korean 8th and 9th Divisions as part of Plan Divide.
 The leaflet depicts a North Korean Army supply detail under U.N. naval gunfire.
+1,250,000 leaflets were printed.
 Some of the text is:

 Soldiers of the North Korean Army!